PolyLiYJ/SLAttack/ReadMe.md

 ```
 python get_adv_illumination --normal_pc test_face_data/person1.txt --adv_pc test_face_data/adv_person1_untargeted_L1Loss_5.txt --outfolder test_face_data/person1/adversarial_fringe
 ```
+### Todo

+- Accelerate the differential 3D reconstruction function for-loops by using parallel computing on GPU and C++.
+(At present, it needs about 40s for 1024 points reconstruction.)

 ## Citation
 If you use this code for your research, please cite our paper <a href="https://arxiv.org/abs/2205.13412">Physical-World Optical Adversarial Attacks on 3D Face Recognition</a>: